Macbucheron1/Devops-Template/README.md

 #### Multiple OS support

-One of the Goal of the CI pipeline is to make sure that the code is working on mutiple platform and OS.
+One of the goals of the CI pipeline is to ensure the code is working on multiple platforms and OS.
 Therefore, we have added a job to run the CI pipeline on MacOS and Windows.
 Here is the result of the CI pipeline on MacOS and Windows:

 ![CI_UserApi_Windows](./images/CI_CD/FailedWindowsCI.png)